sap-linuxlab/demo.sap_install/assets/doc/02-credentials.md

 In Automation Controller/AWX credentials are stored encrypted.
 In addition to the standard credential types, the following custom credential types may be needed:

- - Credentials to register Red Hat subsciptions with an activation key
+ - Credentials to register Red Hat subscriptions with an activation key
  - Credentials to download SAP software

 ## Configure Custom Credential Types